Minds Of All Kinds Website

 Operations

-Our approach was grounded in accessibility, clarity, and collaboration.
+Our priority for this project was accessibility, clarity, and collaboration.

 Working closely with the NHS, we expanded and refined their existing colours (NHS Blue, supporting blues, neutrals and accent colours) based on WCAG accessibility testing.
 Avoiding overly saturated or distracting accent colours helps prevent visual overwhelm, particularly for users with autism, ADHD, dyslexia and sensory processing differences.
 Alongside this we avoided the heavy use of red to prevent cognitive confusion and to support users who rely on colour to interpret urgency.